halildgn/automating-slr/README.md

 This work is an extention of the work of `Yunhai Zhang` that resides on https://github.com/zsf520/Automating_SLR.
 The code there is used in this repo for educational&research purposes only.

+# Remark

+Queries that are generated for `scopus` and `ebsco` libraries are quick prototypes and they haven't been tested during `Yunhai Zhang`'s research.

 # Short Demo

 [Video](https://drive.google.com/file/d/1vioJWOljcYnq2YBTflH1gs0jA5Kh6C_W/view)